EmmanueleVilla/renshuu_widget/README.md

 ## Features

-- **Interactive Widget**: Displays daily vocabulary, kanji, and grammar points directly on your home screen.
+- **Interactive Widget**: Displays your mastery schedules and open the Renshuu official application on click.
-- **Customizable Settings**: Choose what kind of content to display in the widget (vocabulary, kanji, grammar).
-- **Automatic Updates**: The widget updates automatically every 15 minutes.
+- **Automatic Updates**: The widget updates automatically every 15 minutes and when you open the companion app.
 - **Lightweight and Fast**: Designed to be efficient and easy to use without draining battery life.

-## Screenshots

-*(Include screenshots of your widget and app in use here)*

 ## Installation

 ### Prerequisites

-- An Android device running Android 5.0 (Lollipop) or higher.
+- An Android device running Android 7.0 or higher.
 - A Renshuu API Key (You can obtain this from your Renshuu account settings).

-### Steps
+#### From source

 1. **Clone the repository:**